 Letting the Place Drive Your Narrative

 Consider the example of an interactive university map.
 Sure, it helps to guide your audiences around campus on a given day.
-Its opportunities, though, expand much further:
+Its opportunities, though, expand much further.
+They tell the story of:

-- Tell the story of your research, by highlighting the places where it occurs and showcasing some of the outcomes of that research.
+- Your research, by highlighting the places where it occurs and showcasing some of the outcomes of that research.

-- Tell the story of sustainability, through highlights of your most eco-friendly buildings and initiatives including public transportation to replace cars.
+- Sustainability, through highlights of your most eco-friendly buildings and initiatives including public transportation to replace cars.

-- Tell the story of change and growth, by highlighting both historical sites around campus and construction sites where new buildings will benefit students.
+- Change and growth, by highlighting both historical sites around campus and construction sites where new buildings will benefit students.

-- Tell the story of an important day like commencement, showing the journey a graduate takes through family parking, where grads need to line up, etc.
+- An important day like commencement, showing the journey a graduate takes through family parking, where grads need to line up, etc.